How would you feel if your schoolmates staged a walkout midway through a meeting you were leading?

 Probably angry, then dejected.

-This was what Stuart Tan went through when he was the President of the Students’ Council in Jurong Junior College (JJC).
-It happened in the early 1990s when he was 17 years old, a first-year junior college student.
+This was what Stuart Tan went through when he was the President of the Students’ Council of Jurong Junior College (JJC) in the early 1990s.

 All but a handful of his student leaders walked out from his meeting, in what was a show of no confidence in his leadership.
 “I obviously floundered badly, to the point that people in the students’ council made fun of me,” the 43-year-old recalled.

 Voted to head the student body by his teachers, Stuart was not the choice of his fellow student councillors.
 “At the peak of my depression, I told myself, ‘Forget it, just give up.
 Let the Vice-President takeover, he’s the most popular guy anyway,” he said.

 His teachers had assumed that since he was a former prefect and good in his studies, he should be able to lead the students’ council.